What is my holiday entitlement?

 As a part-time worker, you are entitled to a minimum of 5.6 weeks of paid holiday a year.
 However, this is calculated on a pro-rata basis.
 For example, for a 3-day working week, your holiday days would be calculated by multiplying 5.6 by 3.
 This means you would have 16.8 days of paid annual leave.

 What notice do I need to give to my employer before taking holidays?

 This depends on what is laid out in your contract of employment.
 But the general rule is that you need to give twice the amount of notice for the amount of holiday you wish to take.
 For example, 2 weeks of notice is required for 1 week of annual leave, or 2 days of notice to take 1 day off.

 Your employer can refuse your holiday request as long as they provide the same amount of notice as the amount of annual leave that you have requested.
 For example, if you have requested for 2 weeks of annual leave, your employer must also provide 2 weeks notice for refusing the request.

 Whilst employers are entitled to refuse a holiday request at certain times, they cannot refuse to let you take your minimum entitlement for the year.
 Employers are also entitled to tell their staff to take leave on certain days of the year.
 Typically bank holidays and the Christmas period.

 Will I be paid for Bank Holidays?

-You employer can choose to include Bank Holidays in your 28 days paid holiday (assuming you work 5 days a week).
-There is no statutory right for an employee to be paid for public holidays on top of the 28 day entitlement, however, it is dependent on the terms of the contract of employment, which may state something different.
+Your employer can choose to include Bank Holidays in your 28 days paid holiday (assuming you work 5 days a week).
+There is no statutory right for an employee to be paid for public holidays on top of the 28-day entitlement.
+However, it is dependent on the terms of the contract of employment which may state something different.